Airbus CityAirbus

-The Airbus CityAirbus is a multinational project by Airbus Helicopters to produce an electrically-powered VTOL personal air vehicle demonstrator.
+The Airbus CityAirbus is a multinational project by Airbus Helicopters to produce an electrically powered VTOL personal air vehicle demonstrator.
 It is intended for the air taxi role, to avoid ground traffic congestion.

 Development

 The CityAirbus follows other Airbus Urban Air Mobility initiatives: Skyways to deliver packages by UAVs on the National University of Singapore campus, the A³ Vahana single-passenger, self-piloted VTOL aircraft and the A³ Voom on-demand shared helicopter booking service app by Airbus.

-A 2015 feasibility study confirmed the design's operating costs and that it could meet safety requirements.

-Full-scale testing of the ducted propeller drivetrain was completed in October 2017.

-Type certification and commercial introduction are planned for 2023.
+A 2015 feasibility study confirmed the design's operating costs and that it could meet safety requirements.Full-scale testing of the ducted propeller drivetrain was completed in October 2017.Type certification and commercial introduction are planned for 2023.

 The iron bird systems test prototype was completed and powered on in December 2017 on a test bench in Taufkirchen, Germany, to test the propulsion system chain, flight controls and propeller dynamic loads, verifying the electric, mechanical and thermal dynamics before being installed on the flight demonstrator by mid-2018.

 The first structural parts for the demonstrator were produced by Airbus Helicopters.
-The aircraft's first unmanned flight was on 3 May 2019.
-Manned flights have been planned for 2019.
-31 August 2020 the CityAirbus demonstrator moved from Donauwörth to Manching near Ingolstadt / Munich, Bavaria.
+The aircraft's first uncrewed flight was on 3 May 2019.
+Crewed flights have been planned for 2019.
+31 August 2020 the CityAirbus demonstrator moved from Donauwörth to Manching near Ingolstadt in Bavaria.

 After 242 flights over 1,000 km in total with the Vahana and CityAirbus demonstrators, Airbus updated the CityAirbus project in September 2021.
 The new configuration boasts a fixed wing, a V-tail, and eight electric propellers without moving surfaces or tilting parts.
 It should carry up to four passengers over 80 km at 120 km/h with sound levels below 65 dB(A) during fly-over and below 70 dB(A) during landing.
 First flight is planned for 2023 and certification is expected around 2025.
+As of mid-2025, one test flight has been advertised.

 EASA is already working on a special condition VTOL (SC VTOL) means of compliance (MOC) to certify eVTOL aircraft.
 The final version of the MOC for eVTOLs will use newly developed Eurocae standards.
 The second flight control computer will be developed in collaboration with Diehl Aviation and Thales.